klreeher/reeher-palmer/content/pages/wedding.md

 ### Parking & Construction

 The church's main parking lot is available at Oak Grove Street and 15th Street.
 For further details on parking, see [St. Mark's website](https://ourcathedral.org/parking).

-We know of no construction that should be impacting your route at this time.
+Currently, there is a [large construction project impacting I-35W and I-94](http://www.dot.state.mn.us/35w94/).

 ### Accessibility

-You can find a fuller description of St. Mark's accessibility on [the Cathedral's website](https://ourcathedral.org/accessibility)..
+You can find a fuller description of St. Mark's accessibility on [the Cathedral's website](https://ourcathedral.org/accessibility).

 ---

-## Reception
+## Reception [ 2:00PM - 8:00PM ]

-The reception will follow the wedding ceremony.
-More details closer to wedding.
+The reception will be at [Bad Weather Brewery](http://www.badweatherbrewery.com/taproom/) and starts at 2pm.
+Around 4PM, there will be a brewery tour if you're interested.

 ### Menu

-The menu is not yet set, but **there will** be vegan, vegetarian, and gluten-free dining options.
-These options will also not just be a side salad!
+The menu will include vegan, vegetarian, and gluten-free options.
+We're currently planning on catering from [Holy Land](http://holylandbrand.com).
-We will be serving pork, but will have non-pork options as well.

 We will have a wide array of drinks, including Bad Weather's artisinal sodas, lemonade, and caffinated beverages of various sorts.
 We will also have various [Bad Weather Brewing](http://www.badweatherbrewery.com/taproom/) beers.

 ---